What’s your relationship with tying shoe laces?

 Once you try out these lacing systems, you’ll never look back to conventional shoelaces.
 Furthermore, the guarantee makes you a confident buyer.
 It also offers protection against manufacturing faults for replacement.

-- NO-TIE LACING SYSTEM: Turn any pair of lace-up tennis shoes into slip on sneakers.
-LOCK LACES are the original, PATENTED (US Patent #6026548) no tie shoe laces with over 5 million pairs sold worldwide
+- No-tie Lacing System: Turn any pair of lace-up tennis shoes into slip on sneakers.
+Lock Laces are the original, no tie shoelaces with over 7 million pairs sold worldwide

 So, what's the Difference?